XPhyro/scripts/README.md

 ## Caveats

 - Some scripts assume that some of the other scripts are in your `$PATH`.
-- None of the scripts pre-check for the availability of their dependencies.
 - In some scripts, GNU extensions like `sed -i` or `strcasestr` are used.
 - Some scripts were written with only Linux in mind, although they may be compatible with other Unixes and Unix-likes, or may be ported with minimal modification.
 - All scripts/programs are only tested on Linux.
-- C code are only tested with GCC & clang, and C++ code are only tested with GCC.
-Most C/C++ programs should be compatible with any POSIX/ISO-conforming compilers.
-Some programs use non-standard GNU/LLVM extensions.
+- C and C++ code are only tested with the latest release of GCC.
+Most programs are compatible with any POSIX/ISO-conforming compilers but some use non-standard GNU/LLVM extensions.

 ## License